NEXST-TOOL/nexst/README.md

 `cd ../ && ln -s ../shell shell`
 `ln -s ../tools/ tools`

-**If you want to deploy prototyping on the NM37 card with a NVMe SSD, please launch the following two commands.**
+If you want to deploy prototyping on the NM37 card with a NVMe SSD, please launch the following two commands.

-`cd software/linux && git checkout -b xilinx-v2022.2-lvna-dev origin/xilinx-v2022.2-dev`
+`cd software/linux && git checkout -b xilinx-v2022.2-dev origin/xilinx-v2022.2-dev`
 `cd -`

 3. Install Linux kernel header on the x86 server